IRCAD/sight/libs/filter/image/README.md

   > Extrudes voxels from an image that are inside a given mesh.

 - ItkImageCaster
-  > Cast from/to different image type.
+  > Casts from/to different image type.

 - Labeling
   > Filters image using labels